updated on 30 May 2023

 The ability to work well with others is fundamental for lawyers.
 Solicitors work in teams within their firms as well as with their clients, while many also work closely with lawyers in other jurisdictions.

 Meanwhile, barristers are often characterised as lone wolves.
-Although they spend a lot of time researching and preparing submissions on their own, barristers also need strong working relationships with their clerks, while major criminal cases or commercial disputes regularly see teams of barristers assembled, as the work is just too much for one advocate.
+Although they spend a lot of time researching and preparing submissions on their own, barristers also need strong working relationships with their clerks.
+Major criminal cases or commercial disputes regularly see teams of barristers assembled, as the work is just too much for one advocate.

 Read our 10 tips for training contract interviews in this LCN Says.

 Your ability to take the initiative and lead the way will also be considered, but you should be careful – you don’t want to cross the line between providing ideas and organisation and being overbearing and unwilling to listen to others.
-As someone seeking a training contract, pupillage or work experience, coming across like Napoleon is not a good idea.
-At this stage, it is more important to show that you are a good team player but are also capable of acting with initiative and leadership when necessary.
+As someone seeking a training contract, pupillage or work experience, coming across like Napoleon isn’t a good idea.
+At this stage, it’s more important to show that you’re a good team player but are also capable of acting with initiative and leadership when necessary.

 How to demonstrate it